laurenchen0631/English-Learning/category/common_tranisition.md

 - **in order that** == **so that** 為了
  	- She used her mother's kitchen in order that the turkey might be properly cooked
 	- I’ll go there so that I can talk to the president.
+- so ... as to 爲了/以便
+	- We took off our shoes so as to avoid scratching the newly finished floors.
+	- I drove at a steady 50 mph so as to save fuel.
 - in response to 作為對...的反應
 	- In response to my shouts people ran to help.
 	- He opened the door in response to a knock.